On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Proof of Theorem .

-In order to reach a contradiction we shall further perform a number of specific choices of two planes $V$.
-The first eight planes can be thought of as infinitesimal perturbations of the plane $W_0$; the ninth plane will be rather ``far away'' from $W_0.$
+In order to reach a contradiction we shall further apply the inequality~\eqref{main} to nine specific planes $V_1,\ldots,V_9$, to be disclosed in the rest of this section.
+In order to get some intuition for this, we remark that the first eight of these planes will be infinitesimal perturbations of the plane $W_0$ and the ninth plane will be rather ``far away'' from $W_0$.

 So, we fix an $\varepsilon>0$ and we first choose